silverfin/example_liquid_repository/README.md

 As they are defined right now, these workflows will be triggered in different situations:

+- "run_tests":
+  - Use: automatically runs the liquid tests of the updated reconciliations as well as the liquid tests of all the reconciliations linked to an updated shared part.
-- "Run Liquid Tests" will be run when any change is made in an existing Pull Request (created, updated, closed).
-It will use the variable "FIRM_ID_LIQUID_TEST" to specify in which firm the liquid tests will be run.
+  - Run: will be run when any change is made in an existing Pull Request (created, updated, closed).
+It will use take the first firm ID from the config.json from the reconciliation to specify in which firm the liquid tests will be run.
+- "update_templates_review":
+  - Use: automatically updates the changes liquid templates to the firm specified in the variable "FIRM_ID_REVIEW", which is the firm where the functional review will be done after the main development / code review is over.
-- "Update Liquid Templates - Review" will be run when a label named "functional-review" is added to a PR.
+  - Run: will be run when a label named "2-functional-review" is added to a PR and on every subsequent push to this PR while this label is still added.
 It will use the variable "FIRM_ID_REVIEW" to establish to which firm the updates will be pushed.
+- "update_templates_production":
+  - Use: automatically updates the changes liquid templates to the firm specified in the variable "FIRM_ID_PRODUCTION", which is the firm where a 'custom template' copy of all the templates exist which are equal to the partner templates.
+This is the firm where the templates needs to copied from to partner.
+Will automatically remove all previously added labels and add the label '3-deploy-to-partner'.
-- "Update Liquid Templates - Production" will be run when a PR is closed and merged to the main branch.
+  - Run: will be run when a PR is closed and merged to the main branch.
 It will use the variable "FIRM_ID_PRODUCTION" to establish to which firm the updates will be pushed.